InspiryThemes/realhomes-docs/docs/advance-search-setup.md

 ### **Search Form Locations**

-Properties Search panel contains a section in Customizer for Locations **Dashboard → RealHomes → Customize Settings → Properties Search → Search Form Locations**.
-Using which, Property location field in search form can be customized to fulfill your requirements.
+Properties Search panel contains a section in **Customizer** for Locations **Dashboard → RealHomes → Customize Settings → Properties Search → Search Form Locations** to configure the **Locations** fields of the advance search form.

-First thing is to decide is the number of location boxes you need on search form.
-Do not worry too much about it as you can always change these settings in future to match your changing need.
+First thing is to decide the number of location fields you want to set up for search form.
+Do not worry too much about it as you can always change these settings in future to match your changing needs.

 ![Configure Location Field](images/home-setup/configure-location-field.png)